gg2001/levered-v0/README.md

 ALCHEMY_API_KEY=<your api key>
 ```

-Optionally add a [CoinMarketCap](https://coinmarketcap.com/api/) API key or an [Etherscan](https://etherscan.io/apis) API key to the `.env` if you want to view gas costs in USD or if you want to verify the contracts on Etherscan:
+Optionally add a [CoinMarketCap](https://coinmarketcap.com/api/) API key to the `.env` if you want to view gas costs in USD:

 ```
 COINMARKETCAP=<your api key>